Skip to Main Content

 Classified graduate students normally retain rights to the catalog under which they were classified providing they retain continuous enrollment as defined by the University.
 Students not maintaining continuous enrollment lose classified graduate standing and will therefore be required to apply for readmission.

-Students who have been advanced to candidacy and who have completed all coursework can maintain the required active degree program status without additional University registration by submitting a Continuous Enrollment Form and paying a 'Continuous Enrollment' fee through CCE.* There are no units associated with this enrollment.
-Continuous enrollment is only valid for as long as the student is within the time period allowed for the completion of the culminating experience requirement (Thesis).
+Students who have advanced to candidacy and who have completed all coursework can maintain the required active degree program status without additional University registration by submitting a Continuous Enrollment Form and paying a 'Continuous Enrollment' fee through CCE. *There are no units associated with this enrollment.
+Continuous enrollment is only valid as long as the student is within the allowable time period for completion of the culminating experience requirement (Thesis).

-Students who do not finish the thesis or project within the semester of original enrollment in ANTH 500 will receive a grade of Report in Progress (RP) in their thesis course.
-Provided adequate progress has been made the following three semesters and continuous enrollment is maintained, the 'RP' grade will stand until the thesis or project is completed.
+Students who do not finish their Thesis or Project within the semester of original enrollment in ANTH 500 will receive a grade of Report in Progress (RP) for their thesis course.
+Provided adequate progress has been made, the following three semesters and continuous enrollment is maintained, the 'RP' grade will stand until the thesis or project is completed.
 If the student does not complete the culminating experience within the 4 semester time limit, he or she will receive a No Credit (N/C) grade for these units.
 Such students are then required to re-enroll in the culminating requirement (ANTH 500) units before continuing their programs through the Anthropology Department Office by re-submitting a Thesis Add Permit (ANTH 500) form with required approvals.